Warming weather and thinning ice allows firefighters to train for rescues

-LAPORTE — LaPorte firefighters on Thursday sharpened their ice rescue skills in case someone ventures out on one of the city's lake and falls through the dangerously thin ice.
+LAPORTE — LaPorte firefighters sharpened their ice rescue skills recently in case someone ventures out on one of the city's lake and falls through the dangerously thin ice.

 Assistant Fire Chief A.C.
 Pressler said nobody should be on the ice, which has melted significantly due to recent mild weather.